 Brooklyn Nets hold players-only meeting six games into NBA season

-Nets hold players-only meeting six games into season originally appeared on NBC Sports Philadelphia
+1-5 Nets hold players-only meeting after 'disaster' vs. Pacers originally appeared on NBC Sports Boston

 After falling to 1-5 with a 125-116 home loss to the Indiana Pacers on Saturday, Ben Simmons revealed the Nets held a players-only meeting.